xdawxd/DiscordBOT/README.md

 ## General Info

-A Discord Bot made to soothe our pain while studying :)
+A Discord Bot made to soothe our pain while stuDYING :)

 ## Status